Building a design capability, not just a product

 Accessibility as systematic practice

-One of the services, an external application used by schools, underwent a structured accessibility remediation programme.
-Not an audit conducted once at the end, but a sustained process of identifying, prioritising, and resolving accessibility issues across the live service.
+One of the services underwent a structured accessibility remediation programme.
+Not an audit conducted once at the end, but a sustained process of identifying, prioritising, and resolving issues across the live service.